ordinals/ord/docs/src/overview.md

 - *Cycles*: Every six halvings, something magical happens: the halving and the difficulty adjustment coincide.
 This is called a conjunction, and the time period between conjunctions a cycle.
 A conjunction occurs roughly every 24 years.
-The first conjunction should happen some time in 2032.
+The first conjunction should happen sometime in 2032.

 This gives us the following rarity levels: